rranaaa/Message-Integrity-Attack-MAC-Forgery-/README.md

-# Message-Integrity-Attack-MAC-Forgery-
-Sure!
-Below is a sample **README** file for the project hosted on the GitHub link you provided.
-It explains the **Message Integrity Attack and MAC Forgery** concept and provides details about how to use and contribute to the repository.

----

 # Message Integrity Attack (MAC Forgery)

 This repository demonstrates a **Message Integrity Attack** and how **MAC Forgery** can be exploited through **length extension attacks** on hash-based message authentication codes (MACs).
 The project showcases how an attacker can forge a valid MAC for a modified message without knowing the secret key.